 Counselling enables a child to express thoughts and feelings and to gain a better understanding of themselves and their situation enabling them to develop strategies to manage change.
 It can also help to raise self-esteem and a child’s sense of value leading to a return to more normal behaviour and performance.
 It serves the best interests of the child and the whole school community creating a culture within school that facilitates inclusion for all children.

 Regular one-to-one counselling

-Parents/carers are consulted if it is thought their child would benefit from counselling and, with their knowledge, the child will be referred by Mrs Luckett, the Inclusion Leader, and be placed on the waiting list.
+Parents/carers are consulted if it is thought their child would benefit from counselling and, with their knowledge, the child will be referred by Mrs Luckett, the Inclusion Leader, and be placed on the waiting list for a session with Mrs Kirk the school counsellor.
 It is difficult to predict how long a child will wait, however, for more urgent cases priority will be given and "Talk Time" sessions will be available for the interim period.

 Once a space becomes available a letter is sent home to parents/carers with relevant details and parents/carers are invited to attend the first session.
 Sessions continue until Mrs Kirk and the child feel they are ready to end.
 The child has the right to discontinue or refuse counselling at any time.

 The sessions are 40 minutes long and are held weekly, in term time, at an agreed time suitable for the child.

 The sessions are confidential and carried out in a confidential setting within school.
 What is shared during the sessions remains confidential unless there are issues relating to child protection in which case Mrs Kirk has a legal obligation to pass these on to the relevant child protection staff.

 At times children want information passed on to others, e.g. parents/carers or teachers.
 Any information disclosed is done so with the child’s knowledge.